mosen/munkireport-php-m2/docs/developer/modules.md

 Specifically they are files with the **.vue** extension which are [Single File Components](https://vuejs.org/v2/guide/single-file-components.html)

+When you are writing components, you would normally compose them by importing dependencies and then specifying that inside your `components` property as described in [Components](https://vuejs.org/v2/guide/components.html).

+We don't want to create a dependency between the main application and each module.
+Our app shouldn't know about modules until runtime, so there's a slightly different procedure.

+We still use single file components, but in addition, we can use `Vue.component()` to register them into the **GLOBAL** scope.
+You can see how this is performed by looking at the `widget.js` file in each module.

 More information about the `.vue` component format can be found in the vue-loader docs [Vue Component Spec](http://vue-loader.vuejs.org/en/start/spec.html)